uber/Cadence-Docs/src/docs/03-concepts/02-activities.md

 What you will trade off by using local activities
 * Less Debuggability: There is no ActivityTaskScheduled and ActivityTaskStarted events.
 So you would not able to see the input.
 * No tasklist dispatching: The worker is always the same as the workflow decision worker.
 You don't have a choice of using activity workers.
 * More possibility of duplicated execution.
-Though regular activity could also execute multiple times, the technical guarantee doesn't change.
-But local activity has more chance of seeing this because the result is not recorded into history until DecisionTaskCompleted.
-This is also because when executing multiple local activities in a row, SDK(Java+Golang) would optimize recording in a way that only recording by interval.
+Though regular activity could also execute multiple times when using retry policy, local activity has more chance of ocurring.
+Because local activity result is not recorded into history until DecisionTaskCompleted.
+Also when executing multiple local activities in a row, SDK(Java+Golang) would optimize recording in a way that only recording by interval(before current decision task timeout).
 * No long running capability with record heartbeat
 * No Tasklist global ratelimiting